kostr2010/calc-math/calc-math-6-sem/lab-10/README.md

 # DESCRIPTION

+how to build & run:

-`./lab-8/main-8` will generate `.csv` with results
+`./lab-10/main-10` will generate `.csv` with results

-`python3 ../lab-8/plot.py` will generate plots of the solutions of given equations
+`python3 ../lab-10/plot.py` will generate plot of the solution of given equation

 `res` folder contains an example of the result of this lab